 After nine years with chef Keller, Sharon struck out on her own, first

-consulting for restaurants and later opened Sugarbloom Bakery
+consulting for restaurants and later starting Sugarbloom Bakery

 Sharon’s classic French training and extensive experience and exposure

-plus her upbringing in multicultural and ethnically diverse Los Angeles are all reflected
+as well as her upbringing in multicultural and ethnically diverse Los Angeles are reflected

 in Sugarbloom’s viennoiserie, desserts, and custom cakes.